richardwiden/docker-backup-to-s3/README.md

 # gaieges/backup-to-s3

-Docker container that periodically backups files to Amazon S3 using [s3cmd](http://s3tools.org/s3cmd) and cron.
+Docker container that periodically backups files to Amazon S3 using awscli and cron.
 All files will be tar:ed and encrypted with AES 256 CBC.

 **Always test to restore the files from the backup, before relying on it.**